schultzisaiah/spock-springboot-demo/README.md

 env << ['dev', 'qa', 'prod']
 ```

-Then the @Unroll annotation on the test itself will instruct Spock to run the test separately for each set of values defined. (ie: in the examples above, there are three rows in the table and three elements in the list, so Spock will perform three tests).
+Then the @Unroll annotation on the test itself will instruct Spock to run the test separately for each set of values defined. (ie: in the examples above, there are three rows in the table and three elements in the list, so Spock will produce three tests in either case).

 Even better, these "where" variables can be used in the test name, too!
 So this makes for very readable and intuitive test results.
 For example, this...
 ```groovy